axeldinh/suadd/README.md

 - [ ] Test models from torchvision, huggingface, ...
 Take the best one
 - [ ] Use both semantic segmentation and depth estimation as one training task -> Need a single loss function

+# TODOs

+- [ ] Prepare data (balanced classes, train/val/test split, data augmentation)
+- [ ] Prepare PyTorch Lightning model (use debug mode)
+- [ ] Prepare WandB logging (use debug mode)
+- [ ] Do not forget to keep track of commit hashes for reproducibility
+- [ ] Prepare a training script for Google Colab
+- [ ] Start training